jesperolsson-se/Eolang-exercises/README.md

 for design constructs that run in counter with the fundamental concepts, simply because the program was implemented in, e.g., Java or C#.

+However, eolang looks like a fun puzzle even if we ignore the philsophical aspects.
+Even in normal situations, picking up a new language is likely to alter some aspect of how you think approach some problem or another, but EO takes this a few steps further.
+The syntax is obviously far from any C dialect and many common constructs (e.g., classes, mutability and operators) are forbidden by design.

 `mvn compile`

 `java -cp target/classes:target/eo-runtime.jar org.eolang.phi.Main sandbox.app YEAR`